nicotine-plus/nicotine-plus/doc/TRANSLATIONS.md

 So please, translate all strings as literal as possible, and discuss your thoughts in an issue.

-## Conflicts with other translators
+## Conflicts with Other Translators

 If you notice another translator is undoing your translations, please don't revert it back, but add a comment to the string, and discuss with the other translator about the best translation.